devopness/devopness/apps/api-docs/automated_testing.md

 #### Fixture-transaction graph
 The fixture-transaction graph is formed of two kinds of nodes, representing transactions and fixtures, and directed edges representing the fixture inputs and outputs required by transactions.
-The `TransactionGraph.fixtureTransactionGraphFromTransactionSpecs` method converts an array of `TransactionSpec` objects into a graph by creating a node per transaction, and connecting these to the fixtures specified in the spec.
+The `TransactionGraph.fixtureTransactionGraphFromTransactionSpecs` method converts an array of `TransactionMetadata` objects into a graph by creating a node per transaction, and connecting these to the fixtures specified in the spec.

 There are some corner cases:
 * Transactions returning `FixtureListKey` types, such as `getApplications` or `getProjects`, are considered as only having a fixture input, instead of having fixture outputs.
 As these transactions don't create or modify fixtures, and require at least one fixture of the type to exist in the return value, they're inserted in the graph as only one edge: with one input fixture of the type of the element they return.